AqwamCreates/DataPredict/docs/API/Models/NaiveBayes.md

 * ModelParameters[2]: standardDeviationMatrix.
 The columns are the features.

-* ModelParameters[3]: priorProbabilitiesMatrix.
+* ModelParameters[3]: probabilitiesMatrix.
 The columns are the features.

 ## Constructors